microsoft/TypeScript-wiki/Using-the-Compiler-API.md

 npm link typescript
 ```

-You will also need the node defintion file for some of these samples.
+You will also need the node definition file for some of these samples.
-To aquire the defintion file, run:
+To acquire the definition file, run:

 ```
 npm install @types/node